dakralex/bridge-gui/README.md

 ### Interface `TrafficRegistrar`

-`TrafficRegistrar` is the interfaces that defines abstract methods for capturing the traffic flow.
+`TrafficRegistrar` is the interface that defines abstract methods for capturing the traffic flow.

 The method `void registerLeft(Vehicle v)` registers the vehicle v from the left-hand side of the bridge.